-Yeah, I didn’t actually want to go, initially.
-I was nervous and still trying to get over someone else, but eventually a friend forced me to go.
-We arrived at the same time, and it all got a bit weird when – before we had barely said a word to each other – two drunk guys started chatting us up.
+I didn’t actually want to go, initially.
+I was nervous and still trying to get over someone else.
+But eventually, a friend forced me to go.
+We arrived at the same time, and it all got a bit weird when —before we had barely said a word to each other—two drunk guys started chatting us up.
 But we joked around with them, which made it feel like we knew each other already.

-I remember at one point you got really annoyed because those guys kept talking to us, and you just walked away.
+I remember at one point you got really annoyed because those guys kept talking to us.
+So you just walked away.
 I found the way you clearly stated your boundaries like that pretty attractive.
-We continued to drink a lot and laugh a lot.
+We continued to drink a lot and laugh.
 I felt very comfortable around you.

 Was there anything you didn’t like about me?